aditya123473892/wagtail/StreamField-blocks-API.md

 > ?

 > **A.** The entity that we refer to as "this one particular shopping list" might appear multiple times on the page, with different prefixes each time.
 "Matt's shopping list" and "Karl's shopping list" are shopping lists that will only ever appear once, but "the empty shopping list" is one that we might render any number of times.
-This situation occurs when our shopping list block appears within a parent block that allows repeats, as in:
+This situation occurs when our shopping list block appears within a parent block that allows repeats, as StreamField does:

 >     ShoppingListPage.content_panels = [
+>         StreamField('content', block_types=[
+>             ('shopping_list', ShoppingListBlock())
->         StreamField('shopping_lists', [ShoppingListBlock()])
+>         ])
 >     ]

 > To implement this, StreamField will render an empty shopping list within a `<script type="text/x-template"></script>` block, and prepare an initializer function that can be used on the empty list each time it is inserted into the page (with some crafty prefix rewriting each time):